Home>Compounding

 What Is Compounding?

-Compounding is the process in which an asset’s earnings, from either capital gains or interest, are reinvested to generate additional earnings over time.
-This growth, calculated using exponential functions, occurs because the investment will generate earnings from both its initial principal and the accumulated earnings from preceding periods.
+Compounding refers to the process where the earnings generated from an asset, whether through capital gains or interest, are reinvested to earn additional returns over time.
+This growth occurs through exponential calculations, as the investment generates earnings not only on the initial principal but also on the accumulated earnings from prior periods.

 Compound Interest image